gammastudios/GCP-C4-PlantUML/README.md

 # GCP-C4-PlantUML
-PlantUML template library to render [C4 diagrams](https://c4model.com/) using GCP resource icons.
-Includes the C4 templates, as well as the complete GCP Icon Library.
+PlantUML template library to render [C4 diagrams](https://c4model.com/) using GCP and Firebase resource icons.
+Includes the C4 templates, as well as the complete GCP and Firebase Icon Libraries.
+Also includes smaller icons with be used in sequence and activity diagrams.
 ## Usage
 Add the following `include` statements after the `@startuml` label: